 The heating issue, like most of the Huawei phones, persists in Nova 3i.
 Under heavy usage, the phone came to a point where it became uncomfortable to hold in hand, and that’s when it became difficult to play power-intensive games continuously.

 Huawei Nova 3i comes with a 3340mAh battery.
 Though it can easily last a day for most of the users, it does not support Huawei’s Supercharge technology and instead uses a micro USB port for charging the device up.

-In moderate usage like the intermittent use of the camera, going through social media and texting or calling, the phone uses up 15% of battery in 1 hour.
-While heavy usage and extensive gaming take up 20% of the phone’s juice in 1 hour.back to menu ↑
+In moderate usage like the intermittent use of the camera, going through social media and texting or calling, the phone uses up 15% of battery in 1 hour while heavy usage and extensive gaming take up 20% of the phone’s juice in 1 hour.

 The camera app interface is quite crowded.
-We liked the previous one better where you had to swipe to the left to choose the modes.
-Now if you want to choose a mode that lies at the end, you have to swipe multiple time to select your modes.
+We liked the previous one better, where you had to swipe to the left to choose the modes.
+Now, if you want to choose a mode that lies at the end, you have to swipe multiple times to select your modes.

 The Aggressive AI features that we saw in the Honor 10 previously, have also made their way to the Huawei Nove 3i.

 In favorable scenarios, the camera on Nova 3i is nothing short of astonishing.
 The camera is capable of handling light quite decently, and the HDR mode further enhances and pops the color to bring out an even refined picture, but on the other side, sometimes you get over-treated pictures too.